 Still, I’m going to say a bit about the 10-day retreat I finished this week, because the second rule of meditation retreats is, Meditation retreats are hard not to talk about.
 A good retreat—and all eight I’ve been on have brought more good than bad—fills you with an urge to rhapsodize, even evangelize.

 But don’t worry: I’ll try to repress the rhapsody.
 Though my retreat had plenty of powerful moments, my aim here is just to soberly make a couple of points about the virtues of staying off the grid for 10 days—and about the added benefits of combining that with the intensive practice of mindfulness meditation.

-Consider a report that ran on NPR Thursday, hours after Iran downed a US surveillance drone that, according to Iran, had violated Iranian airspace and, according to the US, hadn’t.
+Consider a report that ran on NPR Thursday, hours after Iran downed a U.S. surveillance drone that, according to Iran, had violated Iranian airspace and, according to the United States, hadn’t.
 Rachel Martin, host of Morning Edition, began the segment by providing some context: “Since the Trump administration announced a maximum-pressure campaign against Iran, Iran has responded by attacking oil tankers in the Gulf of Oman.”

 Last weekend I attended my college reunion, as I do every five years.
 There are lots of things to do at a college reunion.
 Such as: put a positive spin on the last five years of your life, then do that again, then do that again.

 Plus, reunions are a good place to study ritual.
 And I don’t just mean the opening ritual of slowly grasping the awful truth. (“Who are all these old people?
 Where are the people from my class?… Oh.”)
 I mainly mean the kinds of rituals an anthropologist might study—rituals of tribalism.

 This year I engaged in a ritual that led me to add a new species of tribalism to my taxonomy of tribalisms.
 I call it ironic tribalism, and I’m wondering if it offers hope for the world.